bitcoinj/bitcoinj.github.io/working-with-the-wallet.md

 ## Creating multi-sends and other contracts

-The default `Wallet.SendRequest` static methods help you construct transactions of common forms, but what if you want something more advanced?
+The default `SendRequest` static methods help you construct transactions of common forms, but what if you want something more advanced?
 You can customize or build your own transaction and put it into a `SendRequest` yourself.

 Here's a simple example - sending to multiple addresses at once.
 A fresh `Transaction` object is first created with the outputs specifying where to send various quantities of coins.
 Then the incomplete, invalid transaction is _completed_, meaning the wallet adds inputs (and a change output) as necessary to make the transaction valid.